 As a tax imposed on goods and services, the Goods And Services Tax Act Singapore comes with a comprehensive and endless chain of triggered benefits down to the retailers.
 It is essentially a tax solely on value added via the tax credit system at each phase.

-Goods And Services Tax Act Singapore: GST Covered Items
+Goods and Services Tax Act Singapore: GST Covered Items

 GST is levied on most imported products in Singapore, irrespective of whether the buyer is GST-registered or not.
 There are, however, specific exemptions, reliefs, and special schemes for certain items where the tax payable is deferred or suspended.